 The support of the following organizations will help ensure that the project is environmentally and financially sustainable:

-- Portola Neighborhood Steering Committee, a group of neighborhood merchants, property owners and residents of Portola.
+- Portola Neighborhood Association, a group of neighborhood merchants, property owners and residents of Portola.

 - The landscaping plans of the project have been the outcome of a direct collaboration with the Portola Garden Tour Association.
 This non-profit group holds an annual neighborhood garden tour.